jim3k1/tmux-current-pane-hostname/README.md

 Replaces the `#H` format and adds a `#U` format option.

-Added option to use these two variables in window-status-current-format option.
+Added option to use those two variables in window-status-current-format option.

 ### Usage